magarena/magarena/release/README.txt

   * effect: Regenerate <chosen>.
   * effect: Exile <chosen card>.
   * effect: Scry 1.
-  * effect: Search into hand
+  * effect: Search your library for <chosen>, reveal it, and put it into your hand.
+Then shuffle your library.
-  * effect: Search onto battlefield (tapped)
+  * effect: Search your library for <chosen> and put it onto the battlefield.
+Then shuffle your library.
   * effect: Put SN on top of its owner's library.
   * effect: Put <chosen> on top of its owner's library.
   * ability: As an additional cost to cast SN, <cost>.